TuyaOS Link SDK For C V1.0

 TY_LOGI("DP recv:%s", (const char*)event->data);

-/* After receiving a DP command, the status DP data is reported after the command is executed.
+/* After receiving a DP command, the device executes it and reports the current status.

 break;